-Most of the Chapter 7 .
+Most of the Chapter 7 filers can keep their homes if they’re current on their mortgage loan.
 However, in certain cases, if there’s sufficient equity in the property, then the trustee can sell it to repay the unsecured creditors.
 But, if you’re behind on your home loan payments, then there’s a chance that you’ll lose your house in foreclosure, outside of the bankruptcy process, even if the trustee doesn’t sell your property as part of the bankruptcy.

 If you don’t have enough equity on the property, then you can keep your home.
 In this case, the bankruptcy trustee will not initiate the process to sell your home because there won’t be any money to distribute to your unsecured creditors.

-In some states, , which is .
+In some states, a homeowner can keep a certain amount of equity in his/her home, which is referred to as homestead exemption.
 However, the exemption amount also varies from one state to another.
 If, in your state, all of the equity in your property is exempt, then the bankruptcy trustee cannot use it to pay back your unsecured creditors.
 So, you can keep your property as long as you’re current on the home loan.

 For most of the Chapter 7 bankruptcy filers, the primary reason for filing is credit card debt.
 No collateral is attached to an unsecured debt.
 So, the creditors can’t take any property to satisfy the unpaid amount.
 However, they can file a lawsuit and win a judgment against you to initiate the collection proceedings.

 Like most other unsecured obligations, credit card debts are also nonpriority claims.
-And, , which means that there’s no property which can be liquidated in order to pay the unsecured creditors.
-If there’s any asset, then the money raised from it is paid to the unsecured creditors in order of priority. .
+And, most of the Chapter 7 bankruptcies are “no asset cases”, which means that there’s no property which can be liquidated in order to pay the unsecured creditors.
+If there’s any asset, then the money raised from it is paid to the unsecured creditors in order of priority.
+The payments are distributed on a pro rata basis.
 It means that each unsecured creditor receives the same percentage of its claim.

 There are certain exceptions.
 If you have incurred credit card debt through false misinterpretations, actual fraud or false pretenses, then these debts are considered to be nondischargeable debts.
 That is, you’ll be obligated to repay the debt even after getting a bankruptcy discharge.